-The company incurred a net loss of US\$2,541,172 for the year ended 31 December 2020 and as of that date, the company's current liabilities exceed its current assets by US\$3,239,031 and there was a deficit in shareholder's funds of US\$2,639,932.
+As of 31 December 2021, the company's current liabilities exceed its current assets by US\$2,021,452 and there was a deficit in shareholder's funds of US\$1,520,696.
 These events or conditions indicate that a material uncertainty exists that may cast significant doubt on the company's ability to continue as a going concern.
 However, the financial statements are prepared on the going concern basis as the intermediate holding company has given an undertaking to provide continual financial support to the company to enable it to continue as a going concern and meet its liabilities as and when they fall due.

-The financial statements are presented in United States dollars ("US\$") and all values are presented to the nearest dollar except where indicated otherwise.
+The financial statements are presented in United States Dollars ("US\$") and all values are presented to the nearest dollar except where indicated otherwise.